pCloud Review

 pCloud FAQs

-Whilst value will always be somewhat subjective, pCloud have clearly been working hard over the past few years to keep adding plenty of great features to their service including secure link sharing, backup functionality plus the Crypto encrypted cloud storage service amongst others.
-With pricing plans form just $49.99 / year for their 500GB plan and options to purchase lifetime plans from just $199, pCloud is clearly committed to providing good value to all of their users!
+Whilst good value will always be somewhat subjective, pCloud have clearly been working hard over the past few years to keep adding plenty of great features to their service including secure link sharing, cloud backup functionality plus the Crypto vault service amongst others.
+With pricing plans form just $49.99 / year for their 500GB plan and options to purchase lifetime plans from just $199, it is my opinion that pCloud are clearly committed to providing good value to all of their users.

 pCloud Alternatives

 Remember, any ratings and opinions given below reflect my own opinions from making such reviews and should be treated only as a guide!
-When purchasing any kind of cloud storage solution, it is always important to check the details of the offering carefully and to always try and to make use of any free trials (whenever possible) to help ensure the solution is right for your own needs before committing to a purchase.
+When purchasing any kind of cloud storage solution, it is always important to check the details of the offering carefully and to always try and to make use of any free trials (whenever possible) to help ensure the solution meets your own needs before committing to a purchase.

 1) Google Drive